margbarrera/JS_Crash_Course/week-2/README.md

 Someday it will do a lot more things, hopefully.

 ## The Classes

+### Database
+Not a class, but rather a module.
+It stores all the instances of the classes, in an object, where the ids serve as key to access the objects.
+It has so far three methods, one is to save in the objects, one is to save them as Json files, and one to load the Json files.

 ### User
 **Users** are the persons that are going to actually use the app.
 They will have a login and password (at some point in the future).
 For now, they will be created just with a name and an ID.
 They will also have a social circle composed of their friends and family(!)